johannphilippe/hypercurve/README.md

 * REAPER/Reascript -> see https://forum.cockos.com/showthread.php?p=2543755#post2543755

-* Introduce Modulators (Noise, Chebyshev) to allow a modulation of the curve.
-Find a way to modulate with modularity, without requiring any extra computation (extra loop).
-For now they are available with curve operators (*, /).
-At the end, it could be implemented inside segments, or as an extension of segment or curve (segment could pass it to the curve, that would then use it to modulate)
-* Reflection on modulators is not completed yet.
-What about a sine with moving frequency ?
-Or chebyshev with moving "n" ?

 * Csound RT opcode : cubic spline (mem alloc).
 Also missing X rescale, y_rescale.

 * Lagrange interpolation for curve extraction.

-* Interpolator class -> implement segments inside it

 * Once all done -> a proper documentation for C++/Lua, and Csound implementations